RDFFrames: Knowledge Graph Access for Machine Learning Tools: Query Generation

 One of the main challenges in designing \rdfframes was identifying the cases where a nested \sparql query is necessary.
 We were able to limit this to three cases where a nested query is needed to maintain the semantics: \squishlist \item Case 1: when an $expand$ or $filter$ operator has to be applied on a grouped \rdfframe.
-The semantics here can be thought of as creating an \rdfframe that satisfies the expand or filter pattern and then joining it with the grouped \rdfframe. \item Case 2: when a grouped \rdfframe has to be joined with another \rdfframe (grouped or non-grouped). \item Case 3: when two datasets are joined by a full outer join.
+The semantics here can be thought of as creating an \rdfframe that satisfies the expand or filter pattern and then joining it with the grouped \rdfframe.
+For example, the \rdfframes code in Listing~\ref{lst:case1_code} expands the \textit{country} column to obtain the \textit{continent} after the \texttt{group\_by} and \texttt{count}.
+This is semantically equivalent to building an \rdfframe of countries and their continents and then performing an inner join with the grouped \rdfframe. \item Case 2: When a grouped \rdfframe has to be joined with another \rdfframe (grouped or non-grouped).
+For example, Listing~\ref{lst:case2_code} represents a join between a grouped \rdfframe and another \rdfframe. \item Case 3: When two datasets are joined by a full outer join.
+For example, the \rdfframes code in Listing~\ref{lst:case3_code} is a full outer join between two datasests.
 There is no explicit full outer join between patterns in \sparql, only left outer join using the OPTIONAL pattern.
 Therefore, we define full outer join using the UNION and OPTIONAL patterns as the union of the left outer join and the right outer join of $D_1$ and $D_2$.
 A nesting query is required to wrap the query model for each \rdfframe inside the final query model. \squishend

 In the first case, when an $expand$ operation is called on a grouped \rdfframe, \rdfframes has to wrap the grouped \rdfframe in a nested subquery to ensure the evaluation of the grouping and aggregation operations before the expansion. \rdfframes uses the following steps to generate the subquery: (i)~create an empty query model $m'$, (ii)~transform the query model built so far $m$ into a subquery of $m'$, and~(iii)~add the new triple pattern from the $expand$ operator to the triple patterns of $m'$.
 In this case, $m'$ is the outer query model after the $expand$ operator and the grouped \rdfframe is represented by the inner query model $m$.
 Similarly, when $filter$ is applied on a grouping column in a grouped \rdfframe, \rdfframes creates a nested query model by transforming $m$ into a subquery.
 This is necessary since the filter operation was called after the aggregation and, thus, has to be done after the aggregation to maintain the correctness of the aggregated values.